JessieFrance/simple-nodejs-password/README.md

 ### Creating a Hashed Password with `toHash`

-Given a user's text password that is stored in the variable `someText`, the `toHash` function creates a salted, hashed password with a length of 145 characters:
+Given a user's text password that is stored in the variable `someText`, the `toHash` function creates a salted, hashed password:

 ```javascript
 const hashedPassword = await toHash({ password });